 “You’re only going to make it worse,” he advised as I sat on the bed, the throbbing getting increasingly pronounced.
 He piled pillows leg-length from where I was sitting and passed me my ipad and mobile phone, and left to deal with sound effects from the kids.
 After fifteen years of marriage, my husband had also learned that I don’t like to sit still.

 Time passes.
 I’m healed.
 It’s been three years now and no incidents.
 I’ve gotten back to running when time permits.
 But I am like an earthquake.
-Eventually my klutziness must erupt.
+Eventually my klutziness must cause a seismic shift.
 Let off some squelched energy.
 Force my whirling dervish momentum to stop.
 Make me pause and reset for a bit.
-We’re in San Francisco in October for our first gay wedding.
-We took the kids out of school for this occasion.
+We're in San Francisco in October for our first gar wedding.
+We took the kids out of school for this special occasion.
 My daughter even opted to miss her homecoming dance for the chance to celebrate the momentous event.
 We had marched together against Prop 8 and she wanted to see these two close family friends say their vows overlooking the Golden Gate Bridge.